Over 110 Limestone Caves Await Beneath the Surface

 Mexican Free-Tailed Bat

 The Mexican (sometimes called Brazilian) free-tailed bat is the park’s most famous animal resident.
-This is due in large part to their amazing outflghts from Carlsbad Cavern, which occur nightly from April through mid-October.
+This is due in large part to their amazing outfights from Carlsbad Cavern, which occurs nightly from April through mid-October.
 The bats come spiraling out of the cave flying in a counter-clockwise direction about 28 minutes after sunset to feed on insects, which they hunt by echolocation.
 Tourists watching from the amphitheater can hear the noise made by the bats’ wings, and even smell them as the giant colony flies into the night.

 Of Carlsbad Caverns National Park’s 357 recorded bird species, perhaps none is more celebrated than the cave swallow.
 This migratory visitor to the park builds mud nests in the entrance to Carlsbad Cavern from early February to late October.
 Visitors can see them swooping and diving around the mouth of the cave, where they hunt insects in flight.